RutujaPatil26/Python_Project/README.md

 #### Data Loading: Load the diwali sales dataset.
 - Load the dataset using Pandas.
 - Display the first few rows of the dataset to understand its structure.
+#### Data Cleaning:
+Identify and handle missing values.
+Drop irrelevant columns.
+### 3. Exploratory Data Analysis (EDA)
+#### Sales Analysis:
+Examine the sales data to uncover insights about the performance of products, identify trends, and understand the factors driving sales.Analyze Sales trends over time.
+Identify peak sales periods and any seasonal patterns.